Shropshire: Statistical

-Rayburn Range and Aga Rangemaster Group are based in Telford; the PDSA is in St George's and Priorslee, Telford.
-The MoD have a significant depot at Lilleshall and Donnington.
-Here are also high-technology industries such as Unimation, Nikon, Hitachi Maxell, Ricoh, Capgemini, Fujitsu and Electronic Data Systems.
-In Hadley Castle, Denso Manufacturing UK Ltd make car air-conditioning systems and GKN Wheels make car wheels.
-Makita Manufacturing Europe at Hortonwood, Telford is the only plant in the UK that makes power tools.

-Müller Dairy Ltd is based in Market Drayton, and Palethorpes, part of Pork Farms which makes own-label sausages.
-At Crudgington, Dairy Crest made Country Life butter and Clover until February 2015, and have their Technical Centre.
-Anglo Beef Processors (ABP Food Group) are at Harlescott in the north of Shrewsbury.
-Uniq plc have a plant at Minsterley and make chilled desserts for Tesco.

-BT have their National Network Management Centre (Whittington House) in Whittington, Shropshire.
-Military helicopter training in the UK takes place at RAF Shawbury, alongside training for the RAF's air traffic controllers (ATC).

 Towns and villages

 Shropshire has no cities, but 22 towns, of which two can be considered major.
 Telford is the largest town in the county with a population of 138,241 (which is approximately 30% of the total Salopian populace); whereas the county town of Shrewsbury has a lower, but still sizeable population of 71,715 (15%).
 The other sizeable towns are Oswestry, Bridgnorth, Newport and Ludlow.
 The historic town of Wellington now makes up part of the Telford conurbation.
 The majority of the other settlements can be classed as villages or towns such as Much Wenlock or Whitchurch.
 Several villages have larger populations than the smallest town, Clun.
 The largest of these, Bayston Hill, is the 10th most populous settlement in the county.
 The names of several villages close to the border are of Welsh origin, such as Gobowen and Selattyn.

 The larger settlements are primarily concentrated in a central belt that roughly follows the A5/M54 roadway.
 Other settlements are concentrated on rivers, for example Bridgnorth and Ironbridge on the Severn, or Ludlow on the Teme, as these waterways were historically vital for trade and a supply of water.